planetscale/log/README.md

 ### glog

 Many PlanetScale applications use the [github.com/golang/glog](https://github.com/golang/glog) library which is commonly used in Vitess and Kuberenetes client libraries.
-Glog has some interesting properties, namely that it hooks into `flags` for configuration and outputs its own log messages.
-When combined with `zap` you will end up with an application that is mixing structured JSON logs with plain-text logs from `glog`.
+Glog has some interesting properties, namely that it hooks into `flags` for configuration and causes libraries that use it to output their own logs, regardless of the application's logging config.
+When combined with this library you will end up with an application that is mixing structured JSON logs from `zap` with plain-text logs from `glog`.

 Using [noglog](https://github.com/planetscale/noglog) the `glog` library's log calls can be replaced with our logger such that all logs emitted by the application are in a common, structured, JSON format.